ptc-arena/arena-BI-templates/Power BI/readme.md

 ## Data Extract Setup (Pre-requisite)
 <ol type="1">
-<li>Set up a data extract scheduled setup in your Arena workspace settings
+<li>Set up and schedule a data extract in your Arena workspace settings
 <ol><li>1x per day is suggested but you can select any recurring period – the template file only loads the latest run of Data Extract </li>
-<li>Select the Full extract type <b>- NOTE: Full+Delta extracts are not supported by this template since Power BI cannot compute the ETL of delta Arena transactions.</b></li>
+<li>Select the Full extract type <b>- NOTE: Full+Delta extracts are not supported by this template since Power BI cannot manage the incremental ETL of delta Arena transactions - it will replace all table contents from the previous refresh each time it refreshes data, thus any Delta refresh will lose the prior Full load's data.</b></li>
 <li>Select all available data extract views – the queries will handle any views with no data </li></ol></li>
+<li>Select either the "DataExtract CSV" or "RFC 4180 CSV" format – the queries will handle either format </li></ol></li>

 &nbsp;
 <p align="center">